UCL/research-computing-with-cpp/01cpp/sec01Research.md

 * At the 'concept discovery' stage, too early to talk about product development

-### Approach to Software

-* Matt's Personal Take
-    * Long path between idea, prototype and product
-    * Algorithm developer, probably looking at maths/method
-    * Product developer, looking at product/delivery
-    * No right answer for language, methodology etc.
-    * We tend to code too early, "just hacking"
-    * So: for each piece of coding, take time to investigate smallest, nicely structured, simple piece of code you can write

 ### What Isn't This Course?

 We are NOT suggesting that: